frogbubbletea/ust-course-mobile/README.md

 Get HKUST Class Schedule & Quota wherever you go!

 > [!WARNING]
 > Work in progress!
-If you run into any problems with the app, please open an issue here or report on our [Discord server](https://discord.gg/RNmMMF6xHY).
+If you run into any problems with the app, please open an issue here or report on [Discord](https://discord.gg/RNmMMF6xHY).

 ## 🩴 Features
 - Browse course schedules and quotas on your Android device